 My research has been supported by the Robert Wood Johnson Foundation and the National Institutes of Health.
 I regularly share my expertise with policymakers, practitioners, the media, and the broader community.

-"As long as we keep using poverty as a proxy for race, rather than addressing race directly, racial equity will always be just out of reach"
+"As long as we keep using poverty as a proxy for race, rather than addressing race and racism directly, racial equity will always be just out of reach"

 Dr. Keisha Bentley-Edwards